icgrp/ese532_handouts/_sources/hw3/homework_submission.md

         that you considered parallelizable in the previous question.
 Provide the relevant sections of code in your report.
     4. Measure the throughput of your parallel implementation.
+        ```{hint}
+        - Use htop to make sure you measure a clean run where your threads
+        get mostly excluive access to cores on the machine; if the
+		cores on the biglab
+        machine are being used up by others, wait for their jobs to finish or
+        try a different machine.
+		- This applies to all of your parallel timing measurements in this
+        assignment.
+        ```
     5. Validate your results.
 Make sure that your parallel version produces the same answers as the original serial version.
 Explain how you validated your results; report any